cosminadrianpopescu/vim-sql-workbench/README.md

 * `g:sw_exe`: the location of the `SQL Workbench` executable; default value:
   "sqlwbconsole.sh"
 * `g:sw_tmp`: the location of your temporary folder; default value: "/tmp"
+* `g:sw_asynchronious`: by default, the commands are executed synchronous; if you set this to 1, then the commands will be executed asynchronous
+* `g:sw_vim_exe`: the default VIM executable location; this is used in conjunction with the asynchronous mode; default value: `vim`

 Screen shots
 ========================================